Adults deserve camp fun, too.

-We think it’s totally unfair that the fun has to stop when someone turns 18.
+We don’t think that fun should stop when we turn 18.
 And that’s why we’re committed to providing social and camping programs for neurodivergent adults.

 Connection.
 Community.
 Camp SkyWild.